Hepworth, West Yorkshire

-Hepworth is a village and former civil parish, now in the parish of Holme Valley, in the metropolitan borough of Kirklees, in West Yorkshire, England.
+Hepworth is a village in the civil parish of Holme Valley, in the metropolitan borough of Kirklees, in West Yorkshire, England.
 It is southeast of Holmfirth and southwest of Jackson Bridge.
-In 1931 the parish had a population of 840.

 Although it started as a fairly small hamlet it has grown considerably through the 1980s and 1990s with new housing and small businesses.
 It has been extensively used as one of the locations in the BBC's long-running comedy series Last of the Summer Wine, much of which has centred on the village pub the 'Butchers Arms', which provides a central meeting place for the village residents.

 History

 Toponymy

 The name Hepworth is Anglo-Saxon.
 H. T. Moorhouse states, in his History of Kirkburton and the Graveship of Holme (1861), that the name is derived from the Anglo-Saxon “Hep” meaning high and “worth” meaning place of residence.
 The Oxford Dictionary of Place Names has –worth as meaning an enclosure, hence enclosure of a man called Heppa.
 In the Domesday Book it is given the name Hepeuuord and is described as the King’s land with steep streets.